PG Maker: History & Games

 In 1995, ASCII released RPG Maker: Super Dante, a version for the SNES / Super Famicon, and held a game design contest to celebrate it.

 They received 3,447 entries.
 Yes, over three thousand Japanese in 1995 made a game in RPG Maker and sent it to a contest!

-The winner was Cock-A-Doodle-Doo, which got around the severe limitations the tool had by making a comedy RPG where you play as Pal, the pet rooster of Nicole, a millionaire girl gone broke.
-Together with a cat (that calls himself “God of Death”), you must work to help Nicole recover her finances, alternating between the three characters.
+The winner was Cock-A-Doodle-Doo, which got around the severe limitations the tool had by making a comedy RPG where you play as Pal, the pet rooster of a rich boy gone broke.
+Together with a cat (that calls himself “God of Death”), you must work to help the kid recover his finances, alternating between the three characters.